simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-03-smart-components-ui-components-and-sandbox-facades-in-angular.md

 comments: true
 categories: Angular architecture
 cover: assets/smart-components-ui-components-sandbox-facades.jpg
+description: "What are smart components and what is the difference with ui components?
+How can we leverage Sandbox facades to create an abstraction for the presentation layer?"

 ---
 This article is about 2 concepts that we could use in our Angular applications.